E-SIGN Electronic Signatures Act

 Bank Statement Analysis

-Automated analysis of bank statements to verify income, assess financial stability, and streamline lending and verification processes.
+Automate analysis of bank statements to verify income, assess financial stability, and streamline lending and verification workflows.

 AML Screening